yucel1993/Java-Script/IncomeExpenseApplication/README.md

+I can try to write a README.md file for an income expense tracker application in JavaScript.
+Here is a possible draft:

+# Income Expense Tracker Application in JavaScript

+This is a simple web application that allows you to track your income and expenses and see your balance and budget.
+You can also visualize your transactions using charts and graphs.

+## Installation

+To install this application, you need to follow these steps:

+- Download the files index.html, style.css and script.js from this repository or clone it with the command `[git clone https://github.com/yourusername/RockPaperScissors-JavaScript.git](https://github.com/yucel1993/Java-Script.git)`.
+- Open the file index.html in your preferred browser.
+- Start adding your income and expenses.

+## Instructions

+The application is very easy to use.
+Just follow these steps:

+- To add a new transaction, click on the "Add Transaction" button at the top right corner of the screen.
+- Enter the amount and description of the transaction and select whether it is an income or an expense.
+- Click on the "Add" button to save the transaction.
+- The application will automatically update your balance and budget and show you a summary of your transactions in a table below.
+- You can also see your transactions in different charts and graphs by clicking on the "Charts" button at the top left corner of the screen.
+- You can switch between different views (pie chart, bar chart, line chart) by clicking on the icons at the bottom of the screen.
+- To delete a transaction, click on the "Delete" button next to it in the table view.
+- To edit a transaction, click on the "Edit" button next to it in the table view.
+You can change the amount, description or type of the transaction and click on the "Save" button to update it.

+## License

+This application is licensed under the MIT license.
+For more information, see the file LICENSE.md.
+Kopieren

 ## Welcome to JavaScript  Repository! 👋

 Thank you for visiting my projects!
 I'm thrilled to have you here, and I hope you find it interesting and helpful.